Most software businesses are familiar with the importance of customer feedback.

 With the rise of A/B tests, survey metrics and other customer experience techniques, customers are bombarded with visible and invisible measures of their satisfaction.
 These tools are certainly important for aligning product development with customer requirements, but customers aren’t the only ones with these critical insights.

 While customer experience teams tend to dominate product decisions, sales, customer support, marketing, and engineering teams are all valuable sources of feedback.
 Sales and customer support teams, in particular, are worth consulting because of their proximity to the customer – but these teams are involved in decision-making less than 60% of the time.
+Leverage the best tools for product management to ease the process.

 Let’s take a look at how sales and support teams can provide valuable customer insights and learn how to sync that feedback with the product roadmap.Sales and customer support teams can be a rich source of customer feedback since they have a lot of face-to-face communication.
 Click To Tweet